JadissEL/BOG-BOA/README.md

-Must Write A description for the project and its algorithme here

 Each Participant participate using one coin (10DHS, 1 Euro, 1 Dollar)

 Each participant chose his lucky number depending on the aavilabilities, this last becomes his own ID number, it could be modified by a participant request